 The main building took a horseshoe shape, and had four doors along the front: the main entrance, a takeaway unit, an AA and RAC office, and a tourist information centre.
-Inside the main entrance was a short corridor, with the Orchard's Restaurant on the left.
+Inside the main entrance was a short corridor, with a 200-seat Orchard's Restaurant on the left.
 The shop (branded RoadShop) was on the right, with a conference room behind it.
 The toilets and game arcade were at the back.
 The toilets and corridor formed one end of the horseshoe, with offices at the other.
 An outdoor dining area sat in the middle.

 A plan to build a RoadChef Lodge on land to the far north of the site was approved in 1988 but not implemented.
 The hotel was proposed again in 1995.

 In 1990, a conservatory was erected in the middle of the horseshoe area.

 The shop gained more space when the takeaway unit and breakdown units closed.
 The far end of the shop became Wimpy in 1995.
 Roadchef had looked at moving Wimpy and Costa to the conservatory area, making space for Dr Beak's Chicken, but they ruled this out.

 The small HGV parking area was expanded in 1998.